|

 The Museum of the Confederacy is located at 12th and Clay streets in Richmond.
 Hours are Mon.-Sat. from 10 am to 5 pm, and Sundays from Noon to 5 pm (closed on major holidays).

-You can visit either just the Museum or the White House for $10 for adults, $8 for seniors, and $6 for youth (ages 7-13).
+You can visit either just the Museum of the Confederacy or the White House for $10 for adults, $8 for seniors, and $6 for youth (ages 7-13).
 Since both are well worth a visit, a better deal is to purchase a combo ticket for $15 for adults, $13 for seniors, and $8 for youth (ages 7-13).
-They have a AAA discount, and active duty military (with ID) are free when you visit during the summer months (thanks to the Blue Star Initiative).
+They have a AAA discount, and active duty military (with ID) are free year-round.

 If you really want to complete your Civil War experience, $20 gives you admission to both of these museums, plus the Museum of the Confederacy museum in Appomattox (where General Robert E. Lee surrendered to Ulysses S. Grant and ended the Civil War).
 You can learn more about the Appomattox museum by going to www. moc.org.

-Looking for more things to do in Richmond?
-Go to our Richmond Attractions Page.
+-- Looking for more things to do in Richmond?
+Go to my Richmond Attractions Page.

 New!
 Comments